typingmonk/python-aoc-2018/README.md

 `test.txt` - test data.

-`result.txt` - for checking your answer is correct.
+`result.txt` - for checking answer is correct.

 - There might be more than one test file.
 - `1.py` and `2.py` provide stright-forward solutions.(Usually not an optimized algorithm)